Potato cannon: Hybrid

-A hybrid combines principles of combustion and pneumatic spud gun.
-It uses a pre-pressurised mixture of fuel and air to get more power out of a given chamber volume.

 In order to fire, the operator first readies the pressure-triggered valve then injects several times the normal amount of fuel and appropriately more air.
 When the ignition source is triggered, the pressure from the combustion causes the main valve to open and propels the projectile out of the barrel with the released combustion gases.
-The hybrid is capable of higher velocities than a combustion or pneumatic spud gun because the pressure generated is higher than that in a combustion gun (for most fuels), and the shock wave moves faster than it can in a pneumatic (for most gases), due to the higher temperature.
+The hybrid is capable of higher velocities than a combustion or pneumatic potato cannon because the pressure generated is higher than that in a combustion gun (for most fuels), and the shock wave moves faster than it can in a pneumatic (for most gases), due to the higher temperature.
 Projectiles fired by a hybrid have broken the sound barrier.

-A hybrid using a fuel and air mix at twice atmospheric pressure is said to be using a 2X mix.
-Higher mixtures can be used and will produce even higher pressures.
-The fuel and air need to be measured and matched carefully to ensure reliable operation; hence the use of accurate air pressure gauges and fuel meters.
+Dry ice

+The oldest examples simply involve dropping pieces of dry ice into a tube closed at one end and sealing the other end by jamming the projectile in.
+When the pressure of the carbon dioxide from the subliming dry ice builds high enough, the projectile will be blown out of the tube.